EthienDuckett/AddressFinder-Derailed/README.md

 # AddressFinder-Derailed
 This is an app made by following a tutorial made by a YouTuber.
-The ended up making the app in UIKit while the YouTuber used SwiftUI
+I made the app in UIKit while the YouTuber used SwiftUI (there are notable differences between the two code bases and also different features)

 ## Purpose
 School project.
 Assignment: choose a Swift programming tutorial and make the app they show.